Sunday, November 6, 2016

 I entered a Design Competition with the Theme: a Houseboat.
 Sponsored by Offcenterharbor, a media attention getter with videos and tit bits about boat stuff.
 I did not win and that is ok.
 Being published was important and good.
 A few of the entrants had been built, most of the competitors presented personal visions.
 I had a live customer for this project and that is a very different thing.
 I guess I could resume by copying what someone wrote to me. " Your entry is the most complete set of plans in the whole bunch, and the easiest to build".
 Gratifying my goal.

-Origami.
-Imagiro Boats.
-Inquiring Minds need to know.
+Origami, Imagiro Boats.
+Inquiring Minds want to know.